yiqiaowang/goLite/doc/reports/milestone3.md

 This collection of functions implements code generation.
 It is a series of recursive functions, not much unlike the typed pretty printer, that generates code for a particular structure by calling functions responsible for generating code for each of its sub-componenets.
 This recursive generation continues until we arrive at some base case, literals or variables, for example.
 Code generation for certain language features involved some additional effort.
 These instances are breifly described below.

 ##### Scoping Rules
-As mentioned before, the canonical way to declare variables in Javascript, with the ```var``` keyword, results in variables having global scope or function scope, depending if they are declared outside a function or inside one, respectively.
+The canonical way to declare variables in Javascript, with the ```var``` keyword, results in variables having global scope or function scope, depending if they are declared outside a function or inside one, respectively.
 If code was generated using the ```var``` keyword, the generated code would not behave as intended.
 This was an oversight that caused some confusion when running initial tests.
 Fortunately, this mistake was noticed and corrected by using the ```let``` keyword instead.
 This feature, available in modern implementations of Javascript, binds variables in the current block.
 By using ```let``` instead of ```var```, the intended semantics are easily expresssed.

 ##### Variable initialization in control structures
 While the ```for``` loop does allow for variable initialization, the ```if``` and the ```switch``` statements do not.
 To generate correct code in the instances where a short variable declaration is provided, we output the given declaration in each block of each structure.
 For example, the Go/Golite code